TheProjectAurora/novnc-robotframework-docker/README.md

 # Purpose:
-POC of Robot Framework [katas](https://en.wikipedia.org/wiki/Kata) that could be used as baseline how training/demo/R&D envs could be created.
+POC of Robot Framework [katas](https://en.wikipedia.org/wiki/Kata) that could be used as baseline how dockerized training/demo/R&D envs could be created.
+Offer full X-windows experience that is usable over browser.
 Use Robot Framework official WebDemo material from they github repo as example: https://github.com/robotframework/WebDemo

 # USAGE: